lucasluize-tech/warbler/fixed-log.md

     - What does @app.before_request mean?
         > It means this code will run before each request.
 So it will always add user to global.

+## Part Two

+1. Adding a like to user likes :

+    Done.
+Implemented add_like POST route, added user like to db.

+2. Like or dislike :

+   Done. if Like exist for user delete like, else create.(used same route)

+3. Profile page :

+   Done.
+Dynamic number of likes, and if clicked will render page with all liked messages.